pypy/pypy/rpython/doc/glossary.rst

       source is being analyzed and the JIT itself is being created.

    translator
-     Tool_ based on the PyPy interpreter which can translate sufficiently static Python programs into low-level code.
+     :ref:`Tool <try-out-the-translator>` based on the PyPy interpreter which can translate sufficiently static Python programs into low-level code.

    type system